-The process for assessing the fitness and propriety of the persons who effectively run the Society or have other key functions is described in the Fit and Proper Policy which sets out how Lloyd's performs the necessary fitness and propriety checks prior to appointment and periodically thereafter for the various categories of roles to which the policy applies.
+The process for assessing the fitness and propriety of the persons who effectively run the Society or have other key functions is described in the SM&CR Procedure which sets out how Lloyd's performs the necessary fitness and propriety checks prior to appointment and periodically thereafter for the various categories of roles to which the policy applies.

 The Chairman maintains an ongoing dialogue with the non-executive members of Council and meets with each of them individually at least once a year to appraise their performance.
-In addition, each non-executive member of the Council meets individually with the General Counsel and Company Secretary mid-year.
+In addition, each non-executive member of the Council meets individually with the General Counsel and Company Secretary at least once a year.